Youth + Social Change through Farming

 - Literacy for Environmental Justice – An urban environmental education and youth empowerment organization created specifically to address the unique ecological and social concerns of Bayview Hunters Point, San Francisco, and the surrounding communities of Mission, Potrero Hill, Visitacion Valley, and Excelsior, California.

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in farming and agriculture in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in farming and agriculture in your community or organization, contact us.